nschneid/aclrollingreview/_posts/2024-09-18-editorial-assistant.md

 The workflow manager works under the direct supervision of the ARR Editors-in-Chief.

 The start date of this position is November 1, 2024.
-The workload varies somewhat

-over the course of the bi-monthly cycles but averages approximately 20 hours weekly.
+The workload varies somewhat over the course of the bi-monthly cycles but averages approximately 20 hours weekly.

 To apply, submit a cover letter, CV/resume, and three references.
 If you have

-questions about this position or to submit an application, contact us via

-email at: editors@aclrollingreview.org [1] and thamar.solorio@mbzuai.ac.ae [2].
+Questions about this position or to submit an application, contact us via email at: editors@aclrollingreview.org [1] and thamar.solorio@mbzuai.ac.ae [2].